rope-hmg/Magical-Magic-Mages/README.md

 # Story

-Level 1: We're Just Getting Started
-Level 2: The Four Generals
+Level 1: Some Title That Makes This Level Sound Easy Level 2: The Four Generals
-Level 3: The Dark King Igralin
+Level 3: Mage King Igralin

 # Current Progress